vnijs/radiant/base/app/combine.md

 The examples below are adapted from [Cheatsheet for dplyr join functions](http://stat545-ubc.github.io/bit001_dplyr-cheatsheet.html) by Jenny Bryan and focus on three small datasets, `superheroes`, `publishers`, and `avengers`, to illustrate the different _join_ types and the other ways to combine datasets in R and Radiant.
 The data is also available in csv format through the links below:

-<a href="https://github.com/vnijs/radiant/blob/master/inst/examples/superheroes.csv" target = "_blank">https://github.com/vnijs/radiant/blob/master/inst/examples/superheroes.csv<a/>
+<a href="https://github.com/vnijs/radiant/blob/master/inst/examples/superheroes.csv" target = "_blank">superheroes.csv<a/>
-<a href="https://github.com/vnijs/radiant/blob/master/inst/examples/publishers.csv" target = "_blank"> https://github.com/vnijs/radiant/blob/master/inst/examples/publishers.csv<a/>
+<a href="https://github.com/vnijs/radiant/blob/master/inst/examples/publishers.csv" target = "_blank">publishers.csv<a/>
-<a href="https://github.com/vnijs/radiant/blob/master/inst/examples/avengers.csv" target = "_blank"> https://github.com/vnijs/radiant/blob/master/inst/examples/avengers.csv<a/>
+<a href="https://github.com/vnijs/radiant/blob/master/inst/examples/avengers.csv" target = "_blank">avengers.csv<a/>

 <table class='table table-condensed table-hover' style='width:70%;'>
 <caption>Superheroes</caption>